mobby45/ww-poptracker/README.md

 PopTracker pack for The Legend of Zelda: The Wind Waker

-Treasure/Triforce Chart salvaging is supported but does not factor in if they're shuffled in the Rupee ISO.

 ## Installation

 1. Add the "ww-poptracker" folder into your poptracker/packs folder.